 - They’ll put you in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first step is that you have to answer some basic questions, such as what is your legal name, address, date of birth and an emergency contact person.
+- The first step is that you have to answer some basic questions, such as what your legal name is, address, date of birth and an emergency contact person.

 - Also, you will also be asked about your psychological and medical history.

 - You will be issued an inmate number.